 TCD, Transcranial Doppler is a non-invasive, painless ultrasound technique that uses high-frequency sound waves to measure the rate and direction of blood flow inside vessels.
 The test examines and records the speed of the blood.

-An Epilepsy Monitoring Unit (EMU) is a unit in the hospital An Epilepsy Monitoring Unit (EMU) is a unit in the hospital specially designed to evaluate, diagnose, and treat seizure disorders in patients of all ages.
+An Epilepsy Monitoring Unit (EMU), otherwise known as a Seizure Monitoring Unit (SMU), is a unit in the hospital specially designed to evaluate, diagnose, and treat seizure disorders in patients of all ages.
 Often, seizure medications will be safely reduced in order to allow the recording of a seizure.
 Video EEG technology is used to evaluate and diagnose seizures by gathering data before a seizure starts, during a seizure, and in the recovery phase.
 This comprehensive data collection allows physicians to develop the best treatment for patients, including medication, stimulation techniques, diet therapy, or surgical intervention.

 Nerve Conduction Studies

-A nerve conduction study (NCS), also called a nerve conduction velocity test (NCV) measures how fast an electrical impulse travels through your nerve.
-An EMG is a test that measures that electrical activity of your muscles, and must specifically be performed by your neurologist.
-NCS are used to detect problems with the nerve, and EMG are used to detect problems with the muscle in response to the nerve activating it.
+A nerve conduction study (NCS), also called a nerve conduction velocity test (NCV), measures how fast an electrical impulse travels through your nerve.
+An EMG is a test that measures the electrical activity of your muscles, and must specifically be performed by your neurologist.
+NCS is used to detect problems with the nerve, and EMG is used to detect problems with the muscle in response to the nerve activating it.
 NCS and EMG are two of the primary diagnostic tests for Guillain-Barre syndrome, carpal tunnel, herniated disk, neuropathy, sciatic nerve issues, as well as a host of other neuromuscular disorders.

 BAER or ABR (Auditory Brainstem Response) is a test using sound to trigger specific brainwaves that travel from the eardrum through the brainstem to the sensory cortex in the brain.
 Using an abbreviated EEG recording setup, these signals will be compared with established standards to help locate suspected abnormalities along this pathway.
 In other words, ABR tests the neurological function of a patient's hearing.